Q. What advice do you have for a customer looking to hire a provider like you?

 Q. Why does your work stand out from others who do what you do?

 A. We specialize in custom and fine home building and are also willing to take on projects for clients working on a budget.
+We take time to make sure every client we work with is completely satisfied.

 Q. What do you like most about your job?